 Configure your Android VR app’s manifest with the necessary VR settings for development as shown in the following manifest segment.

 Note: These manifest requirements are intended for development and differ from our submission requirements.
-Before submitting your application, please be sure to follow the manifest requirements described by our Publishing Guide.
+Before submitting your application, please be sure to follow the manifest requirements described at Application Manifests for Release Builds in the Distribute section.

 vr_onlymeta data tag should be added for VR mode detection.